rentea-tw/rentea-crawler/test/parameter-tuning/README.md

 2. Reduce target website #request at best
 3. The higher update frequency the better

+## System Requirement

+1. Python 3.7
+2. See `requirements.txt` in this test folder
+3. jq

 ## Test Design and Assumption

 This test will measure performance of `periodic591` crawler directly, but ignore network delay and potential DB latency.